bobye/neuron/README.md

-This project is still under development, which aims at a generic template based framework to experiment neural network topologies

-There is no release at current time
+This project is still under development, which aims at a generic template based framework to experiment neural network topologies.
+There is no release at current time.

 ### How to build